felipefacundes/crystaldiskfake/README.md

 # Crystal Disk Fake - For Linux
 ##### Speed test your disk, no HDPARM needed.
 Will have more information: such as copy test.
-It will be basic, but similar to CrystalDisk and without root access.
+It will be basic, but similar to CrystalDisk.

 ##### Just run in Terminal: